Upcoming Events

 Sector Survey, September 2024:

-• The current stage of the Code of Ethics Review is a short, three question survey to the WA youth work sector to gain final thoughts and feedback on the final draft of the Code
+• A short survey to the WA youth work sector was distributed to gain thoughts and feedback on the final draft of the Code.

 What happens next?